 Denton Floyd Real Estate Group is a full-service developer and general contractor that provides ground-up construction for Class A multi-family and senior living communities.
-We currently have approximately $264 million under construction.
-We are targeting approximately $870 million (3800+ units) in new investments over the next several years, primarily in the states of Kentucky, Indiana, Florida, and Tennessee.
+We currently have approximately $506 million under construction.
+We are targeting approximately $750 million (2700+ units) in new investments over the next several years, primarily in the states of Kentucky, Indiana, Florida, Tennessee, Ohio and South Carolina.

-We are a premier developer, currently featured in Kentucky, Indiana, Florida, and Tennessee.
+We are a premier developer, currently featured in South Carolina, Kentucky, Indiana, Florida, and Tennessee.

 We can research and provide options for less expensive alternatives to specified materials or systems.